-A: We expect to complete the merger late in the second quarter of 2004.
+A: We expect to complete the merger promptly following the end of the second quarter of 2004.
 However, we cannot assure you when or if the merger will occur.
 We must first obtain the approval of the Unizan stockholders at the special meeting and the necessary regulatory approvals.